DimazzzZ/phalcon-docs-ru/ru/api/Phalcon_Mvc_Micro.rst

 public :doc:`Phalcon\\Mvc\\Micro <Phalcon_Mvc_Micro>`  **finish** (*callable* $handler)

-Appends an 'finish' middleware to be called when the request is finished
+Appends a 'finish' middleware to be called when the request is finished